ORNL/curifactory/docs/0.5.0/_sources/getting_started.rst.txt

     experiment iris

-which curifactory will then assume means :code:`experiment [EXPERIMENT_NAME] -p [EXPERIMENT_NAME]`
+which curifactory will internally expand to :code:`experiment [EXPERIMENT_NAME] -p [EXPERIMENT_NAME]`

 The CLI has a large collection of flags to alter and control an experiment run,